 If you do not have a laptop, when on campus, there are many PCs and Apple Macs to use.
 You can also borrow a laptop while in the library and a small number of laptops are even available for 24hour loan, off campus use.

-We are offering a long-term laptop loan scheme for students who are unable to access the right IT equipment for them to digitally engage with their programme.
-If you are worried about accessing essential IT equipment to support your studies please contact email@example.com for advice and support.
+If you are worried about accessing essential IT equipment to support your studies please contact firstname.lastname@example.org for advice and support.